ellisk42/ec/Readme.md

 ## Additional Information

 This section includes additional information, such as the steps to rebuild the OCaml binaries, or extend DreamCoder to solve new problems in new domains.

+### Creating new domains

+To create new domains of problems to solve, a number of things must be done.
+Follow the steps in [Creating New Domains](./docs/new-domains.md) to get started.

+Note that after a new domain is created, if any of the OCaml code has been edited it is required that you rebuild the OCaml binaries.
+See [Building the OCaml binaries](#building-the-ocaml-binaries) for more info.

 ### Installing Python dependencies